|My herb garden!|

 - To cook, take the the chicken out of the fridge, remove the cling film and fry in olive oil until they are browned on all sides.
 Then transfer to a baking tray and cook in an oven pre-heated to 180 degrees Celsius for 10-12 minutes (or 20-22 minutes if you are using the thighs).

-- Now cut the chicken in half at an angle (presentation is everything after all!) and serve alongside the potato and courgette salad and a glass of white - a chardonnay would work very well.
+- Now cut the chicken in half at an angle (presentation is everything after all!) and serve alongside the potato and courgette salad and a glass of white - I think a lightly oaked chardonnay would work very well!

 Potato, courgette, feta and mint salad